Have you been stopped access or having contact with your Grandchildren and need help?

-Grandparents play a great role on the quality of life that the grandchildren live.
+Grandparents play a great role in the quality of life that the grandchildren live.
 It is good that they remain in contact with the children in case there is a divorce or separation.

 It is good to note that during this moment, children may experience conflicting loyalties.
 As a grandparent, it is good to listen to them without criticizing either parent.
 This will help them continue talking about their feelings.

 It is normal for children to feel they are the one to blame for the disagreements that may have occurred between the parents.

 Motivate them to ask questions and ensure they are given most reassuring and honest answers.
-In case there is something that is not yet decided, give them assurance that their parents will give the answers as soon as possible.
+In case there is something that is not yet decided, assure them that their parents will give the answers as soon as possible.

 Ensure that your children meet all the needs, offer security, love and give the right support to their children too during this moment.
 This will ensure children have a positive mind all along.

 The life of the kids should only be affected as little as possible by their parent separation.
 This will ensure they continue living normally when they spend time with each parent.

 It is hard to tell what you feel at this moment, but you need to care about yourself.
 You need to be cautious about your well being during this moment to prevent more problems from arising.

-If you like more information or advice on how to support your grandchildren during this moment, you can contact MIAMS FM1 FAMILY MEDIATION SERVICE.
+If you like more information or advice on how to support your grandchildren during this moment, you can contact MIAMS FAMILY MEDIATION SERVICE.

 If you have restricted or no access to your grandchildren call us today –